AutoRally/autorally/README.md

 ### 2. Clone or Fork Repositories

 Get the autorally repository in a [catkin workspace](http://wiki.ros.org/catkin/workspaces).
 The suggested location is `~/catkin_ws/src/`, but any valid catkin worskspace source folder will work.
-We suggest forking over cloning if you will be working with the code.

-Also clone the IMU code and Pointgrey camera drivers into the same catkin workspace:
+Also clone the IMU code and Pointgrey camera drivers into the same catkin workspace (the IMU and Pointgrey folders should be at the same level as your Autorally repo folder):

     git clone https://github.com/AutoRally/imu_3dm_gx4.git
     git clone https://github.com/ros-drivers/pointgrey_camera_driver.git